gitlabhq/gitlabhq/doc/api/projects.md

 ## List projects

-Get a list of projects accessible by the authenticated user.
+Get a list of projects for which the authenticated user is a member.

 ```
 GET /projects